mprego/mprego.github.io/_posts/2020-08-24-Blackjack_MC.md

 Once you dive a bit deeper into these websites you may realize blackjack doesn't exactly follow the same set of rules everywhere.
 Each place has its own set of house rules.
 Some games differ on when a dealer will stop hitting.
 In addition, some games give you the additional actions of surrender, double, and split.
 And before you even draw your cards, some games give you the choice of buying insurance.
 And on top of all of that, many games have differnt payouts for blackjacks.
 Suddenly you realize there are countless permutations of this seemingly simple game and each one likely has a slightly different optimal strategy.

 Finding the optimal strategy for your given game of blackjack is now a much more difficult endeavor.
 It's possible that you can find it online with some digging, but if you're not familiar with the particular website that has your version of blackjack, you may question strategy's credibility.
 To be completely sure, it'd be ideal to derive the optimal strategy yourself.
 While it is possible to iterate through each possible outcome and even use some probability to simplify the problem, it's also possible to derive the best strategy in a slightly more efficient and generalizable manner.
 This is achievable through reinforcement learning methods.
 In particular, monte carlo methods are especially well suited for blackjack since both well aligned to episodes, or independent, single instances of a game.
 Monte carlo methods perform value and policy updates at the end of each episode and blackjack only reveals the reward, or payout, at the end of an episode.

 In this post, I'll experiment with a few variations of the Monte Carlo methods using a very simple version of blackjack and talk through these areas:

-1. Seting up the Reinforcement Problem
+1. Setting up the Reinforcement Problem

 2. Different Monte Carlo Methods and Settings

 3. Results of Using Different Methods and Settings